 To be honest wrestling was not my first choice of winter sports.
 My first upstate New York winter I put a rim up in my barn and shot baskets all winter long.
 I fell in love with basketball and finally got the nerve to go out for 8th grade basketball team.
 Science teacher Mr. Silver was the coach and he broke my heart when I was one of the last players cut.
 I heard years later that Coach Tewksbury told Mr.Silver that I would never be much of a basketball player and that I should be a wrestler.
 Mr. Silver made sure that happened.
 It was a smart move considering I never got over 5’9”.

 Thanks to pressure from sister Esther’s male classmates (Class of ‘64) I went out for football my freshman year.
 I can’t say I loved it at first.
 It was more like I was terrified of it.
 Slowly, as I gained more skill I gained confidence.
 As I gained confidence I started having fun.
 I’ve long felt that self-esteem and confidence comes from doing something well.
-Coach Tewksbury helped me learn to doing something pretty well.
+Coach Tewksbury helped me learn to do something pretty well.
 I was never a natural athlete but I had a good work ethic and once I had a little taste of success I wanted more of it.
 Football season turned to wrestling season and it just seemed to make sense to go out for wrestling.
 I remember coach’s wrastle route.
 I can’t remember how long it was but it seemed like forever and we ran it every day before practice.Once a week we had to do a timed run.
 If we didn’t beat our previous timed run we had to run it again.
 No one wanted to run it again.
 I didn’t and I never did.

 What do I remember about Coach Tewksbury.
 He was tough but fair.
 I don’t remember him being a yeller.
 Perhaps he raised his voice but I don’t remember it.
 I remember he was a terrific role model.
 He walked the talk.
 He was the kind of guy that you didn’t want to let down.
 You wanted to do your best.
 I also remember he had a good sense of humor.
 He wasn’t afraid to have fun with us.
 In both football and wrestling I remember having fun.
 In particular I remember playing games of euchre in the back of the bus on our way to far away tournaments.